 [Content warning: This article discusses abusive relationships, sexual assault and suicide.]

 “It’s the story of five women who have survived an apocalyptic disaster, and the ways in which they process the suffering and loss they have endured as they hang on to life and sanity by a thread.
-The play answers the question: ‘What do you hold onto when you have lost everything?’”
-This is how co-director Eleanor Magnuson ’20 explained Unbound’s latest devised piece, “Stain”.
+The play answers the question: ‘What do you hold onto when you have lost everything?’” describes co-director Eleanor Magnuson ’20, her eyes glimmering as she delves into the intricacies of Unbound’s latest devised piece, “Stain.”

 Heavily inspired by Sarah Kane’s one-act play “Crave,” “Stain” amplifies the broken voices of its characters as they explore trauma, yearning and pain.
 Taking place in the Susan Shiva Stein Theater on Dec.
 1 and 2, this highly collaborative piece borrows fragments from Kane’s original script, combining them with the cast’s own personal writings, along with numerous other texts, including those by T.S.
 Eliot, Sylvia Plath and William Faulkner.

 Unbound’s final piece is thus an amalgamation of eclectic creative talent, one that resembles “Crave” in its poetic and structural nature but diverges in themes explored.
 “Stain” takes the liberty of placing the emotionally and psychologically disintegrating characters in a post-apocalyptic landscape.
 “They try to hold on to something when all that can be taken is torn away from them,” underscores co-director Lily Wang ’18.